Properly Establishing and Managing Your Project Management Office Benefits Your Project Teams and the Success of Your Organization...

 Although some companies may follow a much more complex path to reach their “Centralized PMO”, as evidenced by an article in Information Systems Management, Fall 2004, titled “Evolving the Project Management Office: A Competency Continuum”, all companies will realize measurable benefits in establishing a PMO.

-Additionally, the Project Management Institute (PMI), provides numerous books and materials focused on implementing a PMO structure.
+The Project Management Institute (PMI) and several other sources provide numerous books and materials focused on implementing a PMO structure.

 If you are asked to assume the leadership of an existing PMO, your initial activities must focus on: